malkstik/VLOAM-CMU-16833/README.md

 # Introduction

-This repository is a reimplementation of the VLOAM algorithm [1].
-The LOAM/Lidar Odometry part is adapted and refactored from ALOAM [2], and the Visual Odometry part is written according to the DEMO paper [3].
+This repository is a fork of YukunXia/VLOAM-CMU-16833, a reimplementation of the VLOAM algorithm [1], for the ROB 530 Mobile Robotics W23.
+Our fork replaces the FLANN kd trees in the original framework with the ikd tree[2].

 The following figure [1] illustrates the pipeline of the VLOAM algorithm.